 - We try to work with suppliers to ensure production methods are appropriate to the ecology and economy of their country of origin, avoiding pollution, protecting fresh water sources and not damaging the local environment.

 - We favour small producers where energy usage is likely to be low, encouraging all producers to reduce their carbon emissions where possible.

 - Globally, 80% of the energy we use comes from burning fossil fuels, and the biggest carbon saving we can make is by reducing this.
 Our aim is therefore to minimise the environmental effect of the transport of our products and in particular to become carbon-neutral by 2023.

-- From January 2021 we will use biofuels to neutralise the carbon emissions of all our overseas shipments, sea or air.
+- Since January 2021 we have used biofuels to neutralise the carbon emissions of all our overseas shipments, sea or air.

-- These biofuels will be waste and residue-based.
+- These biofuels are waste and residue-based.
 They will not compete with food production, and will not involve changes in land use, deforestation or biodiversity loss.

 - We will also neutralise emissions from journeys by truck from producer to exporter, exporter to overseas port and UK port to our warehouse, by buying biofuels for use on other vehicles, on the ‘mass balance’ principle.